fjcaetano/fjcaetano.github.io/source/_posts/2015-09-03-building-an-universal-framework.markdown

 {% gist 16bc1f84981262f911d7 %}

-As you can see on step 3, I move the universal build to the archive product path.
+As you can see, on step 3 I move the universal build to the archive product path.
 So when I export the archive after Xcode's Organizer shows up, the final product already has the universal build:

 [![Universal Framework](/images/universal_framework.png)](/images/universal_framework.png)